FelipeADN/BealeCipher/README.md

 v: 17
 w: 13 14 20 38 48
 ```
+> *The program will use negative numbers if they are missing from the book*

-And from it, we could write something like:
+**And from it, we could write something like:**
 ```
 0 -1 6 0 19 -1 1 6 0 29 -1 32 9 29 29 7 3 9
 ```